 Due to the existence of sexual reproduction, which allows for more rapid and greater evolutionary changes than is possible with identical reproduction, when a new and useful ability or characteristic develops in the course of time, it eventually becomes diffused through a wide variety of different species.
 Thus, we find that there is not only one species that is able to fly, there are many different species that are able to fly; there is not only one species that is equipped with eyes, there are many species that are equipped with eyes; there is not only one species that is able to live in the water, possessing a respiratory system based on gills, there are many species that live in the water and possess a respiratory system based on gills; there is not only one species that can climb trees, there are many species that can climb trees; there is not only one species that digs burrows in the ground, there are many species that dig burrows in the ground; there is not only one species that produces protective shells, there are many species that produce protective shells; there is not only one species that gives birth to live young and nurtures and protects them until they are able to fend for themselves, there are many species that do so; there is not only one species that produces bright flowers that attract pollinating animals, there are many species that do so; and on and on for all the many different useful traits and abilities that exist in the natural world.

-And yet, in the case of our own species, we find a very conspicuous anomaly or exception to this general trend, for there exists only one species – we human beings – that are able to understand complex mathematical formulas, that are able to manipulate, on a very wide scale, the evolution of other species in ways that please us, that are able to create an astonishingly wide variety of non-living creations, that are able to devise complex theories that correctly explain the operations of the Universe, and so forth.
-It is as if, in the natural world, there existed only one species that is able to fly – and no other, only one species that produces a hard protective shell, only one species that is able to live in the water by breathing with gills, or only one species that produces pollen and nectar-rich flowers to attract organisms that will help fertilize their seeds.
+And yet, in the case of our own species, we find a very conspicuous anomaly or exception to this general trend, for there exists only one species – namely, human beings – that are able to understand complex mathematical formulas, that are able to manipulate, on a very wide scale, the evolution of other species in ways that please us, that are able to create an astonishingly wide variety of non-living creations, that are able to devise complex theories that correctly explain the operations of the Universe, and so forth.
+It is as if, in the natural world, there existed only one species that is able to fly – and no other, only one species that produces a hard protective shell, only one species that is able to live in the water by breathing with gills, or only one species that produces pollen and nectar-rich flowers to attract organisms that help fertilize their seeds.
 What is more, there is no species that comes remotely close to being able to do the things that we humans can do.
 Because evolution by natural selection proceeds by gradual and continuous means, it simply cannot account for the kind of large discontinuity that clearly separates and distinguishes our species from all other species.
-In other words, the inescapable conclusion from our extraordinary human abilities, which are not possessed by the members of any other species, is that our unique human abilities were the result of divine – and not natural – selection, since the other kind of selection, human selection, can obviously be ruled out in this case.
+In other words, the inescapable conclusion from our extraordinary human abilities, which are not possessed by the members of any other species, is that our unique human abilities were the result of divine – and not natural – selection and intervention, since the other kind of selection, human selection, can obviously be ruled out in this case.

 Between these two very different evolutionary principles – natural and divine selection – is it possible to decide which species, or which of their characteristics, arose from natural, and which from divine, selection?
 There are many instances where it is difficult to do so because, first of all, God does not feel the need to sign Its creations or clearly indicate Its interventions, as many human creators do.
 Second, in both cases, there exists a gradual record, such as the record provided by fossils, of the changes in the creature’s form and function or abilities.
 In the past, religious people believed that God created all the different living species by fiat, and simply willed them into existence.
-But there is no reason why those who believe in God must deny natural selection, which, in my opinion, is an irrefutable scientific fact; for the Theory of Evolution by natural selection does not occlude the possibility that, periodically, God can intervene, and has intervened, in the development of Life, or in the development of a particular species, in order to direct its development in a certain manner, as God very clearly intervened during the evolution of our own species by endowing our ancestors with abilities that are not possessed by any other species – and, moreover, that simply could not have developed by natural selection.
+But there is no reason why those who believe in God must deny natural selection, which, in my opinion, is an irrefutable scientific fact; for the Theory of Evolution by natural selection does not occlude the possibility that, periodically, God can intervene, and has intervened, in the development of Life, or in the development of a particular species, in order to direct its development in a certain manner, as God very clearly intervened during the evolution of our own species by endowing our ancestors with abilities that are not possessed by any other species – and, moreover, that simply could not have developed by chance mutations or by natural selection.
 In other words, the fossil record, which many people take to be irrefutable proof for the truth of the Theory of Evolution and the falsehood of the belief in divine intervention, is in reality the result of a mix of both natural and divine selection.

 Hence, the widely accepted evolutionary argument that a species that developed gradually, or acquired an ability, adaptation, or useful body part gradually, must necessarily have done so as a result of natural selection, is no proof that this is due to natural rather than to divine selection.
 In the case of human creations, there also exists a gradual progression in styles, movements, and techniques; but clearly these are all the result of choices made by their human creators, or the imitative influence of one person on another person.
 In other words, in the realm of human creations, all progress is the result of human, and not natural, selection.

 In the past, religious people dogmatically asserted that God made everything in the world and Universe.
 Then the evolutionists came along and declared that, on the contrary, all life actually arose from entirely natural, meaning non-divine, processes.
-Today, there are many devout scientific believers who dogmatically assert that there is no God, and that all life forms arose solely by the process of natural selection.
+Today, there are many devout scientific believers who dogmatically assert that there is no God, and that all life forms arose solely by the natural processes of random mutations and natural selection.
 And yet, it is obvious that we humans have been selecting many organisms to suit our particular needs and preferences, in clear violation of the principle of natural selection.
 Hence, if we humans can do so, then surely it is possible for a much greater Being to do so as well.
 In such matters, it is best for us neither to incline dogmatically towards the religious dogmatists, nor towards the scientific dogmatists, for such a myopic view will prevent us from understanding the complex and heterogeneous truth about the world we live in.

 In the case of species whose evolutionary lineages were separated a very long time ago, when it is found that they possess a shared ability, such as the ability to fly or spin silky thread, it is possible that these abilities did not evolve independently through natural selection, as is presently believed, but rather that, having come up with a particular useful ability, God then endowed other very different creatures with it as well.
 In the case of human creations, this kind of cross-fertilization, where an idea from one art or discipline is borrowed and applied in a completely different art or discipline, is common.
 Since there are many other similarities between human and divine creation, it is also possible that God does the same thing.